-The cuisine of the Val d'Aosta has been influenced by the close proximity of both France and the Piedmonte, yet retains its own unique character.
-It is the only Italian region to produce Fontina cheese and is a favorite ingredient in many dishes including the local specialties like Fonduta (fondue) and Costoletta alla Valdostana - a veal chop covered in Fontina.
+The cuisine of Val d'Aosta has been influenced by the close proximity of France and the Piedmont, yet retains its own unique character.
+It is the only Italian region to produce Fontina cheese, a favorite ingredient in many dishes including local specialties like fonduta (fondue) and Cotoletta alla Valdostana - a veal chop covered in Fontina.
 Hearty soups and stews are popular in this mountainous region and one of the favorites is Capriolo alla Valdostana, a venison stew made with wine, vegetables and grappa.
-Other northern favorites like Polenta and Risotto are also prepared according to local traditions.
+Other northern favorites like polenta and risotto are also prepared according to local traditions.

-The regional wines have very little room to grow among the rocky crags of the mountains.
+Grapes have very little room to grow among the rocky crags of the mountains.
 However, it is this unique terrain that makes the Aostan wines so unique.
 The grapes include Italian (Nebbiolo, Dolcetto), French (Chardonnay, Pino Noir) and German (Muller Thurgau) varieties.
 Standout reds include the DOC recognized Donnas, ruby colored Chambave Rosso and the full-bodied Nus Rosso.
 Whites include the simply named and crisp Bianco and the Blanc de Morgex with its hints of alpine meadows.
 Nus-Malvoisie Fletri is a type of sweet yet strong white dessert wine.
-For spirits, Grappa is made throughout the region after the harvest and shows up in the most unlikely of places - like in the local venison stew.
+For spirits, grappa is made throughout the region after the harvest and shows up in the most unlikely of places - like in the local venison stew.